 REACTIONS TO KELP

-Occasionally, a person has a reaction to taking kelp.
-The main ones include irritability, perhaps nausea and a few cases of hair loss.
+2. A detoxification reaction.
+Occasionally, a person has a purification reaction when starting to taking kelp.
+The usual symptoms include irritability, perhaps nausea, and a few cases of hair loss.

-Most reactions are temporary.
-Most of them, I find, are due to the removal of toxic elements such as chlorine, bromine and fluorine compounds from the body.
-In most cases, all one has to do is reduce the dose for a while, and then work up slowly.
+These reactions are temporary and they are healing reactions.
+Most are due to the removal of toxic elements such as mercury, chlorine, bromine and fluorine compounds from the body.
+Usually, one just needs to reduce the dose for a while, and then work up slowly.
 One man reported a reaction to kelp that went away when he took zinc along with kelp.

-In fact, everyone seems able to take kelp, eventually, if the person follows a nutritional balancing program.
-Like the product GB-3, some people must go easy at first, but everyone eventually seems able to take it.
+Everyone seems able to take kelp, eventually, if the person follows a nutritional balancing program.
+As with the product, GB-3, some people must go easy at first, but everyone eventually seems able to take it.

 DOSAGES OF KELP

-Children may take two or three 600 mg capsules of kelp capsules daily.
-Younger children and babies can take one kelp capsule daily.
+Children over the age of about 7 may take 600 mg of kelp capsules daily.
+Younger children and babies usually do not need it, although some might benefit from 100-300 mg daily.

 Amster E, Tiwary A, Schenker MB.
 Case Report: Potential Arsenic Toxicosis Secondary to Herbal Kelp Supplement.
 Environmental Health Perspectives.
 April 2007;115(4).